 Pencil or marker

-Matching stain or paint (for touch up)
+Matching stain or paint

-3. Take your sample hardware and measurements to the home improvement center.
-Settle on a style and finish you like and find the size that matches your center-to-center measurement.
-Double check by placing your existing hardware against the new one to compare the spacing.
-Also, make sure the screw length is the same to ensure a proper fit in relation to the thickness of your doors and drawers.
+1. Take your existing hardware and measurements to the home improvement center.
+Settle on a style and finish you like and find the size that matches.
+Common center-to-center measurements are 3-inch, 3 1/2-inch and 4-inch.
+Double check by placing your existing hardware against the new one to compare the spread measurements.

-5. Remove your old hardware and install the new pieces with a manual screwdriver.
+4. Remove your old hardware and install the new pieces with a manual screwdriver.

-© 2012 lindacee
+© 2012 Linda Chechar